aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 This article will show you how to use the softcover docker image to develop and publish your book or article to the softcover.io service.

-When I tried to use the softcover CLI command line tooling on my Mac OS machine, I ran into a few installation issues.

-Fortunately I found a Docker image with the softcover tools pre installed that was build by one of the softcover team members.
+A Docker image with the softcover tools pre installed was built by one of the softcover team members.

 I was able to use this Docker image to build and publish my book (in progress) to the platform.

-In this article I want to share the docker and softcover CLI commands I am using to develop and publish my book on Softcover.io.
+In this article I want to share the docker and softcover CLI commands I am using to develop and publish my books and articles on softcover.io.

 The article assumes that you have Docker installed on your machine.